 - Every confirmed and rumored PS5 game so far

 - The Elder Scrolls VI: Everything we know so far

 - Bethesda donating $1 million toward coronavirus relief

-It’s unknown if Starfield will come to PS4 and Xbox One, but Bethesda has hinted that it probably won’t.
+Now, whether or not it’ll ship on Xbox One is another story since it’s a new game that will likely need faster processing to run effectively.
+Bethesda has hinted that it probably won’t come to Xbox One.
 The team is currently working on the game, focusing on their vision, and will optimize afterward.
-Bethesda Game Studio’s executive producer Todd Howard told GameSpot that releasing for current generation hardware is “not out of the question … but there is a question there.
-I’m being honest, I don’t the answer to that yet.”
-When thinking about its possible release date, it’s very unlikely Starfield will be available for current-generation consoles — especially if it’s as ambitious as the company says it’ll be — but time will tell.
+Bethesda Game Studio’s executive producer Todd Howard told GameSpot that releasing for current-generation hardware is “not out of the question … but there is a question there.
+I’m being honest; I don’t the answer to that yet.”

-We got our first — and pretty much only — glimpse at Starfield during Bethesda’s E3 presentation in 2018, and aside from conveying tone, it didn’t reveal much.
-Bethesda was actually reluctant to reveal the game so early but, as Howard explained during an interview with NoClip, fans had already suspected the team was working on Starfield, following its trademark filing in 2013.
-The team wanted to give fans a roadmap for what to expect from Bethesda Game Studios going forward, and decided to pull the cloak off — but maybe too early, as some fans have pointed out.
+We got our first glimpse at Starfield during Bethesda’s E3 presentation in 2018, and aside from conveying tone, it didn’t reveal much.
+Bethesda was actually reluctant to reveal the game so early, but, as Howard explained during an interview with NoClip, fans had already suspected the team was working on Starfield following its trademark filing in 2013.
+The team wanted to give fans a roadmap for what to expect from Bethesda Game Studios going forward and decided to pull the cloak off — but maybe too early, as some fans have pointed out.

 The more cynical side of the internet believes the company revealed Starfield when it did to distract from the announcement of Fallout 76, which didn’t have the best reception, even prior to its release.
 The company had to have known the community wouldn’t take kindly to an online Fallout game, so perhaps Starfield and The Elder Scrolls: VI were revealed to hold fans over.
 Bethesda would never admit that, of course.